Ricardicus/ric-script/README.md

 - [x] Standard library for print and exit
 - [x] Standard library for file output
 - [x] Basic test suite (using pytest atm)
+- [x] Passing arguments
 - [x] Meson build (beside make, for increased portability)
 - [ ] Standard library for file input
 - [ ] Standard library for stdin reads
 - [ ] Standard library for cool stuff
 - [ ] Vector expressions and standard library for vector manipulation
+- [ ] Passing arguments as vector instead of variables
 - [ ] Loading external scripts declarations into script namespace (maybe like pythons \_\_name\_\_)
 - [ ] Support for function declarations with different number of parameters but same id without overload